-Deadlines and required actions will vary depending upon what kind of family law Complaint you have received, so it is very important that you speak with an attorney as soon as possible to make sure you understand what you need to do next.
+Deadlines and required actions vary depending upon what kind of family law or divorce complaint you have received, so it is important that you speak with an attorney as soon as possible to make sure you understand what you need to do next.

-The First Step You Should Take for a Family Law Complaint
+First Steps After Receiving a Family Law Complaint

 Requirements You Must Meet After Being Served a Complaint

-Second, if the family law Complaint has been filed in Wake County, there are additional requirements you must meet under the local Family Court Rules depending upon what kind of claim/claims has/have been filed.
+Second, if the family law complaint has been filed in Wake County, North Carolina, there are additional requirements you must meet under the local Family Court Rules depending upon what kind of claim/claims has/have been filed.

 For example, if your spouse has filed a Complaint for Equitable Distribution (i.e. property division), you are required under the local rules to disclose certain financial information and documentation to your spouse or spouse’s attorney within a certain period of time.
 In turn, your spouse must disclose the same type of information to you or your attorney.